 Senator Alexander stated upon releasing the bill, “Millions of tourists spend tens of millions of dollars in Tennessee every year to enjoy the natural beauty of our mountains – a beauty that, for me, and I believe for most Tennesseans, makes us proud to live here.”

 We completely agree – the mountains of our Southeast region are precious, and not for sale.
 We have so many other options for how we use and produce energy that don’t involve chopping the tops of mountains, destroying streams, and people’s homes and health.
-If you’re not convinced yet that MTR is a barbaric practice, please watch the film “Burning our Future: Coal in America“.
+If you’re not convinced yet that MTR is a barbaric practice, please watch the film “On Coal River“.
 It’s time for us to support the mountain economies of Appalachia in moving toward a clean energy economy.
 We can reclaim the lost mountain tops with clean renewable wind energy, creating local, healthy, long-term jobs for those displaced by any lost coal revenue.
 We need Senator Alexander to take that next bold step and support a strong national Renewable Energy Standard!

 Yet throughout the region we continue to fight ill-conceived traditional pulverized coal plant proposals that will only mortgage our future.
 Most of these coal plants are planning to use the cheapest coal available, which is often the currently accessible mountain-top removal coal from Kentucky, West Virginia, and Tennessee.